NathanLaan/sidemark/README.md

 ## Roadmap

+- [x] Function to reset settings in options page.
 - [ ] Fade out the active page when sidebar is shown (overlay transparent div).
 - [x] Sidemark CSS overriding page CSS and vice-versa.
 - [x] Fix sidebar to window so it does not move if the user scrolls.